Sak1012/tmux-apple-music/README.md

 ```

 - This will probably throw an error but don't mind it (Working on it)

-- Now something like this should be visible
+- Now the current music should be visible at status-right
   ![screenshot](Screenshot.png)